Sequential stratified inference for the mean: Introduction

-\paragraph*{Stratified inference and nuisance parameters:} Inference about population means and totals from stratified samples can be viewed as problems with $K-1$ nuisance parameters, where $K$ is the number of strata.
-One approach to testing when there are nuisance parameters is to maximize the $P$-value over all possible values of the nuisance parameters or over a confidence set for the nuisance parameters \citep{tsui89, berger94, silvapulle96}.
-Maximizing the $P$-value over the nuisance parameters is equivalent to partitioning the null hypothesis into a union across all possible values of the nuisance parameters that yield the hypothesized value of the parameter of interest---a union of intersections---then testing every element of the partition and rejecting the union if and only if every simple hypothesis in the union is rejected.

-That approach was taken by \citet{ottoboniEtal18} (SUITE) for sequential inference in election audits and by Stark in 2019\footnote{ See \url{https://github.com/pbstark/Strat}. } for inference about stratified binary populations from fixed-size samples.
-SUITE used Fisher's combining function to pool evidence across strata. \citet{stark20a} generalized SUITE. \citet{stark23} proposed using union-of-intersections tests with product combining of TSMs for SFSNP-valid inference in stratified risk-limiting audits. \citet{SpertusStark2022} investigated sample sizes for a range of combining functions, TSMs, and selection strategies for stratified comparison audits. \citet{cho_peeking_2024} use betting TSMs for best arm identification and other hypotheses of interest in multi-armed bandits.
-Their method tests composite hypotheses about means of multiple data streams under adaptive sampling and could be applied to stratified sampling.
-We suspect their use of averaging to combine $E$-values and their particular betting rule may reduce statistical efficiency compared to the methods for sequential stratified inference presented here.
+Our work generalizes and sharpens these methods of inference by leveraging \textit{union-of-intersection testing}: a general framework for dealing with nuisance parameters \citep{tsui89, berger94, silvapulle96} that has great utility in stratified inference.
+In brief, maximizing the $P$-value over a set of null means is equivalent to partitioning the null hypothesis into a union across all possible values of the nuisance parameters that yield the hypothesized value of the parameter of interest (a union of intersections), testing every element of the partition, and rejecting the union if and only if every simple hypothesis in the union is rejected.
+This is a special case of testing a composite null, which can be handled via testing-by-betting \citep{ramdasEtal23}.
+The union-of-intersections framing was suggested in \citet{ottoboniEtal18} (SUITE) for sequential inference in RLAs and by Stark in 2019 (see \url{https://github.com/pbstark/Strat}) for inference about stratified binary populations from fixed-size samples.
+SUITE used Fisher's combining function to pool evidence across strata. \citet{stark20a} generalized SUITE. \citet{stark23} proposed (but did not evaluate) union-of-intersections tests with product combining of TSMs for inference in stratified RLAs. \citet{SpertusStark2022} investigated sample sizes for a range of combining functions, TSMs, and selection strategies for stratified comparison audits.

-The present contribution can be viewed as a set of methods for rigorous inference in a nonparametric problem with a multi-dimensional nuisance parameter.
+Sequential testing is also closely related to inference on multi-armed bandits (MAB).
+For instance, \citet{WaudbySmith2024} provides confidence sequences for contextual bandits---including for mean rewards and quantiles. \citet{Kanarios2024} formulates a \emph{cost-aware} MAB, which leads to different optimal selection strategies compared to traditional MABs.
+In stratified inference, costs vary across arms when sampling is more or less expensive depending on the stratum.
+Finally, \citet{cho_peeking_2024} use betting TSMs to test composite hypotheses about weighted global means of mean rewards in MABs.
+They use average combining across arms and a specialized betting rule that makes the problem computationally tractable.
+To develop sharp tests for stratified sequential sampling, we use product combining across strata and optimal betting rules within strata \citep{VovkWang2021, SpertusStark2022}.